evolbioinfo/goalign/docs/commands/phasent.md

     2. Its best matching reference orf
     3. Start position on original nt sequence
     4. Extracted sequence length
+    5. Positions of nt not in phase with reference orf
-    5. Position of the first stop in phase
+    6. Position of the first stop in phase

-if --unaligned is set, format options are ignored (phylip, nexus, etc.), and only Fasta is accepted.
+if `--unaligned` is set, format options are ignored (phylip, nexus, etc.), and only Fasta is accepted.
 Otherwise, alignment is first "unaligned".

 If input sequences are not nucleotidic, then returns an error.